-You have Leave to Remain in the UK - this means permission to stay.
+You have permission to stay in the UK - also known as Leave to Remain.
 Your BRP will show a start date and a 'valid until' date.
 The 'valid until' date marks the end of your Leave to Remain in the UK, OR the expiry of your ID.

-If your BRP expires on 31/12/2024 - this might be because the Government plans to move proof of immigration status online - check with your solicitor if you are unsure about the duration of your leave.
+If your BRP expires on 31/12/2024 it is because the government plan to move proof of immigration status online.
+See page 29 for more information.
+Your Home Office decision letter also tells you how long your permission to stay is valid for.